risk-first/website/menagerie/Agency-Risk.md

 ![Morale Risk](images/generated/morale-risk.png)

-Sometimes, the morale of the team or individuals within it dips, leading to lack of motivation.  **Morale Risk** is a kind of [Agency Risk](Agency-Risk) because it really means that a team member or the whole team isn't committed to the [Goal](Goal-In-Mind), may decide their efforts are best spent elsewhere.  **Morale Risk** might be caused by:
+Sometimes, the morale of the team or individuals within it dips, leading to lack of motivation.
+[Morale Risk](Agency-Risk#morale-risk) is a kind of [Agency Risk](Agency-Risk) because it really means that a team member or the whole team isn't committed to the [Goal](Goal-In-Mind), may decide their efforts are best spent elsewhere.
+[Morale Risk](Agency-Risk#morale-risk) might be caused by:
- - External factors.
-Perhaps the employees' dog has died, or they're simply tired of the industry, or are not feeling challenged.
+ - External factors:  Perhaps the employees' dog has died, or they're simply tired of the industry, or are not feeling challenged.
  - If the team don't believe a goal is achievable, they won't commit their full effort to it.
 This might be due to to a difference in the evaluation of the risks on the project between the team members and the leader.
  - If the goal isn't considered sufficiently worthy, or the team isn't sufficiently valued.
  - In military science, a second meaning of morale is how well supplied and equipped a unit is.
 This would also seem like a useful reference point for IT projects.
 If teams are under-staffed or under-equipped, this will impact on motivation too.